Inside 'Star Wars: The Rise of Skywalker': 'The stakes are all or nothing with this film'

 Of course, there’s another original trilogy fallen icon in the film too.
 Fisher died after filming The Last Jedi.
 Figuring out how to utilize Fisher’s previously deleted scenes in the new movie was one of Abrams’ biggest challenges.
 “Saying Leia had passed away, or that she was off somewhere else, felt like a cheat,” Abrams says.
 “Then I remembered we had these scenes that we hadn’t used from Episode VII.
 It was like finding this impossible answer to this impossible question.
 Suddenly we had classic Carrie in these amazing moments.
 So when you see in the movie, it’s her, she’s there.
 It’s not like there’s some crazy digital trickery.
 She’s just in the movie.”

 A couple of other original trilogy characters are likewise integral.
 Billy Dee Williams is back as that ol’ pirate Lando Calrissian for the first time in live action since Return of the Jedi.
 Williams says he’s excited to return to the character despite enduring fans coming up to him for decades accusing him of betraying Han Solo.
-“The whole Star Wars experience feels like it never goes away; It’s always there,” Williams says.
+“The whole Star Wars experience feels like it never goes away; it’s always there,” Williams says.
 “There are all of these things that have happened in Lando’s life that he’s got to resolve.”

 There’s also paranoid android C-3PO, who in the latest Skywalker trailer ominously says he’s taking a “last look” at his friends.
 Threepio is essential to a movie’s plot for the first time since A New Hope (Ridley points out Rey might spend more time with Threepio than any character in the film).

-“In previous recent movies Threepio has just been kind of window dressing, something on the mantlepiece, you polish it and dust it o when guests are coming,” says Anthony Daniels, who has played the golden droid’s body and voice in every Skywalker Saga movie.
+“In previous recent movies Threepio has just been kind of window dressing, something on the mantlepiece, you polish it and dust it off when guests are coming,” says Anthony Daniels, who has played the golden droid’s body and voice in every Skywalker Saga movie.
 “J.J. and Chris came up with this aspect of Threepio we had not seen before that’s remarkably clever.
 They go down deep into ancient Star Wars and came up with something refreshingly new.”

 Joining Threepio in the metal headgear club is newcomer to the saga Keri Russell.
 Despite having worked with Abrams for years on Felicity, the actress found herself escorted to a small room where she could only read the Skywalker script under watchful guard.
 Her character is Zorii Bliss, who’s “involved in some intimate, sketchy stuff” and wears a large brass-and-crimson Daft Punk-like helmet.